253olivares/253olivares/README.md

 You can find my email to reach out to me on my GitHub or LinkedIn profile.

-- 🔭 I’m currently working on React Portfolio
-- 🌱 I’m currently learning ReactJS / VueJS / AWS
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: olivarezmig@gmail.com